rzkamalia/prompt/README.md

 ```

 ### Prompt Development Guideline
-1. Be clear and spesific.
+1. Be clear and specific.
 2. Analyze why result does not give desired output.
 3. Refine the idea and the prompt.
 4. Repeat.